 The difference in the PNP transistor from the NPN is how power is biased to the transistor for it to function.

 Let's review the more commonly used NPN transistor.
 An NPN transistor receives positive current to the base.
-The more current it receives to the base (within limit), the more the transistor conducts across from emitter to collector.
+The more current it receives to the base (within limit), the more the transistor conducts across from collector to emitter.
 If there is no base current, the transistor is off.
-There must be sufficient base current for a transistor to turn on.
+There must be sufficient base current for an NPN transistor to turn on.
 And the more the base current is increased, the more this base current is amplified, so the more current flows across from collector to emitter.

 A PNP transistor works differently.
-A PNP transistor is fully functional when there is no current to the base of the transistor.
-Without any base current, current will flow across from emitter to collector, as long as the voltage that the emitter is receiving is more positive than the base.
+A PNP transistor is fully functional when there is no current flowing to the base.
+Instead current is sinked from the base of the PNP transistor, meaning current flows out of the base and is sinked to ground.
+There is negative current flow to the base.
+In this condition, the PNP transistor will conduct current across from the emitter to the collector, as long as the voltage that the emitter is receiving is more positive than the base.
 When the base current is increased, the less current there is that flows from the emitter to collector, until the current is increased to the point where current flow ceases from emitter to collector.

 So with an NPN transistor, the more base current there is, the more this increases the flow of the amplified current.
 With a PNP transistor, the more base current there is, the more the flow of current is impeded until all current completely stops if the base current reaches a high enough level.
 This is the main difference between NPN and PNP transistors.

 So now that we've gone over the basics of PNP transistors, we can now go over how to connect a PNP transistor in a circuit to provide switching and/or

 The PNP transistor, like almost all transistors, is a 3-lead device.
 We will use the most widely used PNP transistor for our circuit, the 2N3906.

 Going from a back view, the first lead is the emitter, the second lead is the base, and the third lead is the